-IWNL will mirror our incumbent water supplier extreme drought management actions.
+IWNL will mirror our incumbent water supplier extreme drought management actions where we can, for example match the release date of shared customer communication.
 An assessment will be made of previous actions demand savings prior to implementation.

 IWNL's pre-planning on the implementing of these actions would begin during the TUBs implementation described in section 3.3.